Yes, There Will Be a U.S. Infrastructure Bank

 The only question is: Will it be a wholly owned subsidiary of the Chinese central bank?

 The list of eminent American citizens and institutions that have tried to move the infrastructure issue forward is long and illustrious.
-It includes the venerable American Society of Civil Engineers, which in 2009 estimated that it would cost $2.2 trillion over five years to improve the country’s infrastructure to an acceptable level.
+That includes the venerable American Society of Civil Engineers.
+In 2013, it estimated that it would cost $3.6 trillion over seven years to improve the country’s infrastructure to an acceptable level.

 As every homeowner knows, the longer one postpones necessary repairs, the more expensive and expansive they will eventually become.
-And yet, amid the current anti-spending fervor in the U.S. Congress, the common-sense notion of investing in the country’s infrastructure is highly contentious.
+And yet, amid the continuing anti-spending fervor among the Republicans (and some Democrats) in the U.S. Congress, the common-sense notion of investing in the country’s infrastructure is highly contentious.

-Vilifying a proper government planning role in this process and arguing that the private sector knows best and that private citizens should be able to keep their hard-earned money makes for a good sound bite and short-term political gains, but at its core it is a stance that is anything but conservative.
+Instead, they choose to vilify a proper government planning role in this process and argue that the private sector knows best.
+And in the best of all sound bytes, they say private citizens should be able to keep their hard-earned money.
+That line may make for good short-term political gains, but at its core it is a stance that is anything but conservative or prudent business.

 In fact, it is a radical gamble.